 Rich Stearns is President Emeritus World Vision US, where he served for 20 years.
 His leadership career also includes stints as CEO of both Parker Brothers Games and Lenox China.
 Rich is the author of Lead Like it Matters to God (IVP, 2021) and The Hole in Our Gospel (Thomas Nelson, 2009).

-Rich Stearns will participate in a main stage “lunch-and-learn” on his new book Lead Like it Matters to God during The Outcomes Conference 2021, June 15-17 in Orlando.
-Register to attend!
-(Lead Like it Matters to God was selected as the Outcomes Conference book of the year!)
+(His book Lead Like it Matters to God was selected as the Outcomes Conference book of the year!)

 CLATV: Hear Ed Stetzer's Leadership Podcast interview with Rich Stearns on his new book "Lead Like it Matters to God" - LISTEN >>